 Dance/NYC’s role in the program is in partnership with NYFA and other arts service organizations to support outreach, provide technical assistance for prospective applicants, and inform the grantee selection process in service of the city’s diverse cultural communities.

 To assist prospective applicants, Dance/NYC hosted and recorded one webinar, which is available now on Dance/NYC's YouTube page and includes ASL interpretation and closed captions in English and Spanish.

-Dance/NYC is also holding one-on-one technical assistance sessions across application Cycles 2 and 3 (more details below).
-Technical assistance will also be provided by an advisory group of colleague re-grant and arts service organizations including:
+Dance/NYC is also holding one-on-one technical assistance sessions (more details below) and technical assistance will also be provided by an advisory group of colleague re-grant and arts service organizations including:

 Asian American Arts Alliance

 Black Public Media

 Bronx Council on the Arts